The-ArkIDE-Project/ArkIDE-Home/src/resources/markdown/guidelines/moderation.md

 It's appropriate to say things like:
 - "the content is too violent"
 - "the content depicts or encourages suicide"
-- "the content is too sexual for PenguinMod"
+- "the content is too sexual for ArkIDE"

 but *do not* give details like:
 - "the characters are being stabbed with extremely gory blood and their lungs are flying out of their body"